 - Language: The document language should be specified, allowing assistive technology to correctly interpret and vocalize the text.

-- Bookmarks: For longer documents, bookmarks should be used to help users navigate to specific sections of the document.
+- Bookmarks: Use bookmarks in longer documents to help users navigate to specific sections.

 - Color and Contrast: Avoid using color alone to convey information and ensure there is sufficient contrast between the text and the background.

 - Validate Your Document: Use an accessibility checker, such as the one built into Adobe Acrobat, to check your document for accessibility issues.
-Fix any issues that are identified.
+Ensure you fix any issues identified.

 - Get Expert Help: If you’re unsure about any part of the process, consult with an expert in PDF accessibility.